kauereblin/learn/12factor/README.md

 - Have a **clean contract** with the underlying OS, offering **maximum portability** between execution environments;

-- Are suitable for **deployment** on cloud plataforms, obviating the need for servers and systems administration;
+- Are suitable for **deployment** on cloud platforms, obviating the need for servers and systems administration;

 - **Minimize divergence** between development and production, enabling **continuous deployment** for maximum agility;